TRISTAN-ORF/RiboTIE_article/README.md

 ## 📏 Benchmark <a name="benchmark"></a>

 The tool has been compared to similar approaches applying TIS prediction based on ribosome profiling data.
-More details about the benchmarking approach are listed in the [article]().
+More details about the benchmarking approach are listed in the [article](https://doi.org/10.1101/2023.06.20.545724).
 The scripts are deposited in `scripts/benchmarks`.
-The two models trained are found under `models/benchmarks`
+The models used for the benchmark are listed under `models/benchmarks/finetune`.

 ## 📖 User guide <a name="userguide"></a>